uduk/uduk-convolution/effects/README.md

 /*
  * UDUK: All Left Reserved.
  *
- * No Licensed under the UDUK license (the "NO License").
+ * No Licensed under the UDUK license (the "Free As An AIR License").
  * You may use this file without any exception and/or restriction.
  *
  */